Ambiyang/Coursera_Capstone/Group Japanese Cities.md

 ### 2. A description of the data and how it will be used to solve the problem.
-There are 47 prefectures in Japan.I plan to take their 47 capital cities out and explore their common and difference.Since it's not a big deal I will just list them out instead of scraping.Then by using API I can get the cordinates and explore them to get their recommended venues.I noticed query using explore without any other keyword limits, it will have a bad effect on the result,so i will try other ways to retrive the result to get better features.At last,I will use K-Means to figure out if the cities are more like or different from each other.
+There are 47 prefectures in Japan.I plan to take their 47 capital cities out and explore their common and difference.Since it's not a big deal I will just list them out instead of scraping.Then by using API I can get the cordinates and explore them to get their recommended venues.I noticed query using explore without any other keyword limits, it will have a bad effect on the result,so I will also try other keywords to retrive the result to get better features.At last,I will use K-Means to figure out if the cities are more like or different from each other and compare which of the two different methods is better.